-- OR persistent hypercapnia, as evidenced by pCO2 ≥50 mmHg.
+- Persistent hypercapnia, as evidenced by pCO2 ≥50 mmHg.

-(This value may be obtained from hospital records within preceding three months)
+(This value may be obtained from hospital records within the preceding three months)

-(e.g., not secondary to left heart disease or valvulopathy).
+(e.g., not secondary to left heart disease or valvulopathy)

-If a patient meets the medical criteria above, they are by definition eligible for hospice services.
-Some patients may not meet the criteria, but still be eligible for hospice due to comorbidities or rapid functional decline.
+If a patient meets the medical criteria above, they are eligible for hospice services.
+Some patients may not meet the criteria but still, be eligible for hospice due to comorbidities or rapid functional decline.
 Some resources include: